AEssa786/PCStockCheck/README.md

 A Python-based web scraping application designed to monitor the stock status and prices of PC components across various South African online retailers.
 This tool helps PC builders track desired parts for their dream build, alerting them to stock availability and potential price drops.

 Features
-Stock Availability Tracking: Monitors specified PC components on supported websites to check if they are in stock.
+Stock Availability Tracking: Monitors specified PC components on supported websites to check if they're in stock.
-Price Monitoring: (Future Enhancement) Will track prices of components and notify you of price changes or drops.
+Price Monitoring: (Future Enhancement) Will track component prices and notify you of price changes or drops.
 Discord Notifications: Sends updates directly to a Discord channel via a webhook, keeping you informed without manually checking websites.
 Containerized (Docker): Runs reliably in a Docker container, making it easy to deploy in environments like GitHub Actions for automated, scheduled checks.
-Undetected Chromedriver: Utilizes undetected_chromedriver to minimize detection by anti-bot measures, ensuring consistent scraping.
+Undetected Chromedriver: Uses undetected_chromedriver to minimize detection by anti-bot measures, ensuring consistent scraping.
 How it Works
 The PC Stock Checker uses Selenium with undetected_chromedriver to navigate to product pages on e-commerce websites.
 It then extracts stock status and (in future versions) pricing information using BeautifulSoup.
 All gathered information is compiled into a message and sent to a specified Discord webhook.

-The application is designed to run within a Docker container, which allows for consistent execution across different environments.
+The application runs within a Docker container, which allows for consistent execution across different environments.
 When triggered (e.g., by a GitHub Actions workflow), it builds and runs the container, performs the checks, and sends the notification.

 Setup and Installation
 To get this program running, you'll need Docker installed on your system.